Launches of satellites forming the Iridium

 originally belonged to Iridium 24.

-Iridium 11 is spare, and is now correctly labelled by Spacecom as
+Iridium 11 is operational, and is now correctly labelled by

 Iridium 20 is operational, and is now correctly labelled by